JacobRochford/Noted/README.md

 # MyNotes

-MyNotes is a lightweight WPF overlay for managing plain-text notes on Windows.
-It keeps a small floating "Notes" button on screen, opens a note list on demand, and uses Windows Notepad as the editor for each note.
+MyNotes is a small Windows note utility built with WPF.
+It stays out of the way as a floating button, opens a simple note list when you need it, and hands editing off to plain old Notepad.

+The app is meant to be quick: open a note, jot something down, hide it again.

-## What It Does
+## What it does

+- Keeps a floating button on screen so your notes are always one click away
-- Shows a draggable overlay button that stays on top of other windows
+- Shows your notes from a folder of plain `.txt` files
-- Opens a notes panel with the current `.txt` files in the local `Notes` folder
+- Opens the selected note in Windows Notepad
-- Creates new notes with timestamp-based filenames
+- Creates notes with either a timestamp-based name or a custom name
-- Opens the selected note in Notepad
-- Renames notes inline with `F2`, double-click, or the context menu
+- Lets you rename notes inline with `F2`, the Rename button, or the context menu
-- Deletes the selected note from the panel
+- Moves deleted notes into a local recycle-style folder instead of removing them immediately
-- Auto-refreshes the list when note files change on disk
+- Refreshes the note list automatically when files change on disk
-- Hides the notes panel and Notepad when you click outside the panel or press `Esc`
+- Hides the panel and the Notepad window when you click away or press `Esc`

-## Tech Stack
+## Settings

-- .NET 9
-- WPF
-- Windows Notepad
-- Win32 interop for basic Notepad window show/hide behavior
+The settings view lets you:

+- choose a different notes folder
+- decide whether new notes should prompt for a name
+- add a timestamp to new notes at the top, bottom, or not at all

 ## Requirements

 - Windows
 - .NET 9 SDK

-## Run The App
+## Running The App

 From the project root: